Commercial Rent Arrears Recovery (CRAR) — Terms & Conditions

 8. Limitation of Liability & Indemnity

-8.1 UKB is not liable for loss of profits, revenue, business, goodwill, anticipated savings, or for any indirect, incidental, special or consequential losses, whether in contract, tort (including negligence) or otherwise.
-UKB’s aggregate liability to you for any instruction is limited to the total fees charged by UKB to you for that instruction.
+8.1 UKB is not liable for loss of profits, revenue, business, goodwill, anticipated savings, or for any indirect, incidental, special or consequential losses.
+UKB’s aggregate liability is limited to the total fees charged for the instruction.

 9. Suspension, Termination & Insolvency